 The belly band came in second.
 Primarily because of its versatility to be worn in multiple ways and in multiple locations.
 The Belly Band provides the ability ‘customize’ holster fit and location.
 Notice in the infographic most women are carrying in the prime zone in the middle of the body.
 This makes grasping the firearm is the easiest.
 On the body carry in a quality holster is also the safest way for you to carry your gun.
 It also offers limited access to unauthorized persons or children.
 Regardless of where you carry, your firearm must be holstered and the trigger covered at all times.

 Once you have considered the first three elements of your Personal Concealed Carry System, you can consider and shop for holsters that fit your gun, your body and your clothing.
 The order that you consider these components is important as the decisions you make in each of the previous will help lead you in the right direction to find the right holster locations and holsters for YOU.

-As you can see, there are so many variables that go into building your Personal Concealed Carry System and no two will be alike.
+As you can see, there are so many variables that go into building your Personal Concealed Carry System and no two woman’s system will be alike.
 Because you are a unique individual, taking the time to properly build your system will result in the safest and most comfortable method for you.